Stocks, bonds, gold: this is what to expect after US presidential elections

 It’s finally here: Trump versus Harris.
 The 2024 US presidential election.
 If all goes well (wow is this a big assumption under the present circumstances!), sometime within the next 48-72 hours we should have a pretty good idea of who is the winner in one of the closest run presidential races in recent memory.

-For investors, the result is less about red or blue, and more about how the outcome will impact markets.
+For investors, the outcome of the US presidential election is less about red or blue, and more about how the outcome will impact markets.
 Stocks, bonds, gold – this article aims to help answer this exact question.
-Thanks to the latest research from major broker Citi, we have a potential roadmap on what to expect from these asset classes over the next 12-months.
+Thanks to the latest research from major broker Citi, we now have a potential roadmap of what to expect from these asset classes over the next 12-months.

 How does gold perform after US presidential elections?